DEVOTIONALS

 As we allow God to mature us spiritually, we develop a greater

-realize that God will forgive our sins, but we could still have
+We know that God will forgive our sins, but we could still have

-At the same time, we need to be careful and realize that lingering
+When we have issues, we need to be careful and realize that lingering

 problems are not necessarily an indication that God has not forgiven